Sidney would have been 85 but for road accident – his wife is critical in hospital

-Sidney McIldoon death notice: Leading Portadown Orangeman should have been celebrating his 85th birthday - his wife Irene is critical in hospital
+Sidney McIldoon death notice: Leading Orangeman from Tandragee lodge should have been celebrating his 85th birthday - his wife Irene is critical in hospital

 and live on Freeview channel 276